mmc-group/ML-for-materials-design/README.md

 Jupyter notebooks are primarily used for running the Python codes.
 Software installation instructions are provided in a separate document.

+### Video lectures?
+Coming soon! :-)

-Additional video lectures from a previous iteration of this course are available at:
+Video lectures from a previous iteration of this course are available at:

 * https://youtu.be/Z84uQhrNc70
 * https://youtu.be/G6fb162N5ys

-### Video lectures?
-Coming soon! :-)

 ### Expected workload
 * 4x Session workbooks + exercises: 4x 4 hours